Diocese of St Asaph: Geography

 The Anglican Diocese of St Asaph in the north-east corner of Wales stretches from the borders of Chester in the east, to the Conwy valley in the west, to Bala in the south-west, and Newtown in the south-east.
-The population is in excess of half a million people.
+The population is in excess of half a million people, with five thousand regularly attending services.

 The more populous areas are to be found along the coast and in the large conurbation of Wrexham, the principal town.
 The industrial areas around Wrexham and Deeside have undergone great change in the past decade or so.
 Where once the coal, steel and textile industries provided most of the employment, the economy is now much more diversified and one of the fastest growing in the UK.
 A major employer is Airbus UK (currently part of BAE Systems), while Wrexham Industrial Estate is one of the largest in Europe.
 North-east Wales also acts as a dormitory area for Chester Business Park, which is dominated by MBNA.
 This economy is ministered to by an Industrial Chaplain, a post which alternates between a Church in Wales priest and a Presbyterian Church of Wales minister.

 Most of the diocese is rural, interspersed with small market towns and village communities.
 The southern area of the diocese in north Powys is undergoing regional development, especially with the advent of a good number of small industries.
 Because of the beauty of the landscape, at holiday times there is a large influx of visitors from England and further afield.
 Tourism is now one of the growth industries of this area of Wales.

 Traditionally, the Diocese of St Asaph extended across the border into England.
 However, following disestablishment on 31 March 1920, the Shropshire parishes of Criftins, Hengoed, Kinnerley, Knockin, Llanyblodwel, Llanymynech, Melverley, Morton, Oswestry, St Martins, Selattyn, Trefonen, Weston Rhyn and Whittington were transferred from the Diocese of St Asaph to the English Diocese of Lichfield.